 The Members appoint the majority of the Trustees.
-Local Governing Body governors include two elected parent governors and two elected staff governors.
+Local Governing Body governors include two elected parent governors.
 The training and induction provided to Trustees will depend on their experience.
 Where necessary training in educational and financial matters will be provided.
 All new Trustees are given a tour of the Trust schools and the opportunity to meet with staff and students.
-Training is specifically tailored to the needs of the Trustee or Governor.
+Training is specifically tailored to the needs of the Trustee or governor.